 any relevant court orders or any other factors which may impact on the safety and welfare of the child

-Information about our learners given to us by children themselves, their parents, or carers or by other agencies will remain confidential.
+Information about our pupils given to us by children themselves, their parents, or carers or by other agencies will remain confidential.
 Staff will be given relevant information on a 'need to know' basis in order to support the child

-It is made clear to parents and carers that the school/college has a duty to share information when there are any safeguarding concerns.
-Also, that there is a duty to keep records which relate to safeguarding work by the school/college, or partner agencies.
-These will be kept securely, kept apart from the main pupil/student record and only accessible to key members of staff.
+It is made clear to parents and carers that the school has a duty to share information when there are any safeguarding concerns.
+Also, that there is a duty to keep records which relate to safeguarding work by the school, or partner agencies.
+These will be kept securely, kept apart from the main pupil record and only accessible to key members of staff.
 Copies of these records will be securely sent to any education provider to which the child transfers and a confirmation of receipt obtained

 Where we have reason to be concerned about the welfare of a child, we will always seek to discuss this with the child's parents or carers first.
 However, there may be occasions where we are not able to do this, for example, when by doing so, it places the child at additional risk or where it may not be possible to speak to the parents/carers

-(Add/amend to reflect school/college ethos and systems)